-The School Nutrition Fund (formerly School Lunch Fund) is required to accommodate the financial activities of all Nutrition Programs operated by the school district.
+The School Nutrition Fund is required to accommodate the financial activities of all Nutrition Programs operated by the school district.
 The School Nutrition Fund shall reflect a record of all revenues and expenditures incident to the operation of all Nutrition Programs.
 If a deficit is incurred in the operation, the deficiency shall be covered by funds transferred from the General Fund.